osanj/osanj.github.io/content/about.md

 aliases = ["about-us","about-hugo","contact"]
 +++

-This is the notebook of Jonas Schüpfer.
-Currently based in the beautiful Munich and software engineer at [IDnow](https://www.idnow.io/).
+This is the notebook of Jonas Schüpfer, based in beautiful Munich, software engineer at [IDnow](https://www.idnow.io/).

 Other things to check out: